Jane Barton

 Jane Mason "Jeanie" Barton (née Ross; 11 June 1851 – 23 March 1938) was the wife of Sir Edmund Barton, the 1st Prime Minister of Australia from 1901 to 1903.
 After her husband's knighthood in 1902 she was known as Lady Barton.

 Early life

-Barton was born in London, England, one of three children born to Euphemia (née Home) and David Ross.
-The family immigrated to Newcastle, New South Wales, when she was a small child.
+Jean was born in London, England, one of three children born to Catherine (née Horne) and David Ross.
+Catherine and David married on 17 Aug 1845 in Edinburgh.
+Catherine was the daughter of Jean/Jane Mason and Robert Horne.
+The family immigrated to Newcastle, New South Wales, when Jean was a small child.
 Her father was Scottish and a trained engineer.
 After losing money in mining investments, he became the licensee of the Albion Inn, a pub on Hunter Street.
 He was popular in the community and served as an alderman.
-His wife died soon after the family arrived in Australia, and the children were largely raised by their aunt Ellen Home, who lived with them.
+His wife died soon after the family arrived in Australia, and the children were largely raised by their aunt Ellen (Helen) Horne, who lived with them.

 Marriage and children

 Jeanie Ross met her future husband Edmund Barton in April 1870, when he visited Newcastle with the Sydney University Cricket Club.
 They were introduced by his friend Richard Teece.
 After he returned to Sydney, he sent her a copy of Alfred Tennyson's poem The Princess.
 She visited him the following month and was introduced to his parents, with an engagement following.
 However, for primarily financial reasons the couple did not marry for another five years.
 They eventually wed at St Andrew's Presbyterian Church, Newcastle, on 28 December 1877.
 She converted from Presbyterianism to Anglicanism for her husband, although she was more religious than him.

 Once married, the Bartons briefly lived in Stanmore, but after a few months moved to a large house in Redfern so they could be joined by William Barton, Edmund's elderly father (d.
 1881).
 For various reasons, they moved house approximately every two years until 1896 when they rented Miandatta in Carabella Street, North Sydney.
 This would remain their home for twelve years.

 Edmund and Jane Barton had six children: